The Seduction of Avoidance

 • People will be disappointed, hurt or angry if we own up

-• We worry that others will judge us or focus on us unduly (common with social anxiety)
+• We worry that others will judge us or focus on us unduly (common with social anxiety and some forms of neurodivergence).

 • Our image or reputation will be tarnished if we’re truthful